Should You Pay Off Your Student Loan Early? A UK Guide

 The Break-Even Calculation

-The critical question is: will you repay your loan in full before the write-off date through standard repayments alone?
-If the answer is yes, early repayment saves you interest.
-If the answer is no, early repayment costs you money.
+There's really only one question that matters: will you repay the full loan through normal PAYE deductions before the write-off date?
+If yes, early repayment saves you interest.
+If no, early repayment is literally throwing money away.

-Here is a simplified example for a Plan 2 graduate:
+Here's a real example for a Plan 2 graduate:

 - Starting loan balance: £50,000